Whether you call it hot chocolate or hot cocoa, you can enjoy this delicious beverage right in your truck.

 Simons Country Cocoa

-She mixes these ingredients together and stores it in an airtight container.
+She mixes these ingredients together and stores it in an airtight container (like the one shown here).

 If you don't want to make this mix yourself, perhaps your home support team can make it for you.